bruno-ruotolo/DrivenPass/README.md

 # About

 Have you ever thought about saving all your passwords in one place and not worrying about memorizing them all?
 This application will help you with that.
-With DrivenPass we can save our credential data from websites, cards, wifi and even secure notes.
+With DrivenPass we can save your credential data from websites, cards, wifi and even some secure notes.

 ## Technologies